kristopolous/BOOTSTRA.386/manual/index.md

 Our negotiation with time is the most powerful relationship we ostensibly have control over.
 And yet, it will always have control over us.

 I came empty-handed and now I will leave them empty, a mystery of the ages.
-We were always going to be eclipsed by the Macintosh.
+We were always going to be eclipsed by the Mintosh.
 That was unavoidable.
 Building the most legendary forgotten empire with all but a floppy disk and this story to show are my two vast and trunkless legs of stones in the desert.
 For a glimmer of the past, I was ozymandias, king of kings.

 But now, I look on my own works, however mighty, and all they fill me with is dispair.